How this will help:

 - Are they accessible?
 Are students with disabilities able to use them?

 - Are they reliable?
-Are they whitelisted by the university?
+Are they approved for use by the university?

 - Are they free?
 If not, are there free education versions offered by the company or the university?